Inhealthcare's digital PROMs collection service enables large scale patient data to be captured at speed

 Our digital PROMs collection service can use multiple communication channels to collect PROMs data from large cohorts of patients over various pathways.
 Patients can complete PROMs remotely without clinical assistance using an automated phone call, email, SMS or our smartphone app – My Inhealthcare.
-PROMs data can then integrate with existing clinical systems including SystmOne and EMIS Web, automatically updating the patient record to highlight personalised clinical need.
+PROMs data can then integrate with GP clinical systems, automatically updating the patient record to highlight personalised clinical need.
 The results from PROMs questionnaires can be collated at a service level to track and monitor performance and inform future pathway design.

 Information Governance is high on our agenda.
 We store our data in NHS approved data centres so you can be sure patient data is securely safeguarded at all times.
 We also score 100% for IGS0C compliance.

 Our digital PROMs collection service is in place in collaboration with the NHS England National Back Pain Project.